fGiordi/math_tutor_application/README.md

 ## Please Note:

-- If you are going to switch the variable from x to y or any other letter, ensure that its consistent on the RHS if you intend to use a variable on both sides as this is not factored into use case, however, I have check that will handle this and output to the user to stick to a consitent format.
+- If you are going to switch the variable from x to y or any other letter, ensure that its consistent on the RHS if you intend to use a variable on both sides as this is not factored into use case, however, I have an error check that will handle this and output to the user the relevant message if there is inconsistent variables sent through

 ## Getting Started